evildmp/vurt/articles/twelve-rules.rst

 \

     I found that I was struggling with zzz.
 I asked a more experienced colleague for advice.
 She told me (to my surprise) that she had had exactly the same problems, and we came up with a plan that really helped.
-What was even more surprising that other colleagues revealed that they also found it hard, and so some of us have been working on it together - it has helped other people too.
+What was even more surprising was that other colleagues revealed that they also found it hard, and so some of us have been working on it together - it has helped other people too.

 These are all excellent examples of **confronting weakness directly**.